department-of-veterans-affairs/vets-website/_disability/5-exposure-specific-environmental-hazards.md

 Yes, if:

 You have a disability resulting from your exposure to an environmental hazard during military service.
+This exposure may include:
+- Particulate matter or large burn pits throughout Iraq, Afghanistan, and Djibouti in the Horn of Africa- A large sulfur fire at Mishraq State Sulfur Mine near Mosul, Iraq
+- Hexavalent chromium exposure at the Qarmat Ali Water Treatment Plant at Basra, Iraq
+- Contaminated drinking water at Camp Lejeune, North Carolina, between 1953 and 1987 (See our Camp Lejeune page for more information)
+- Pollutants from a waste incinerator near the Naval Air Facility at Atsugi, Japan

 </div>